apiato/documentation/versioned_docs/version-12.x/components/main-components/requests.md

 ### urlParameters

-The `urlParameters` property simplifies the process of applying validation rules to URL parameters.
+The `$urlParameters` property simplifies the process of applying validation rules to URL parameters.

 By default, Laravel doesn't provide validation for URL parameters (`/stores/999/items`).
-However, by using the `urlParameters` property, you can enable validation for these parameters.
+However, by using the `$urlParameters` property, you can enable validation for these parameters.
 By specifying the desired URL parameters within this property, you not only enable validation but also gain direct access to these parameters from the Request object.